Using DNS Challenge Aliases¶

 The workaround for both of these involves using a CNAME record to redirect challenge requests to another DNS zone.
 When the ACME server goes to validate the challenges, it will follow the CNAME and check the challenge token from the redirected record.
 If the original problem was no API or no plugin, you'd put the redirected zone on a provider with an API and a supported plugin.
 If the original problem was security related, you'd make the redirected zone a less important one.
 The downside is the extra manual step required to add the CNAME for each new cert or name in a cert.
 But you only have to do that once ever for each name.

-Creating CNAMEs
+Creating CNAMEs¶

 So how do we do that?
 First, you have to understand how the ACME protocol chooses what record to query for each name in a certificate.
-Non-wildcard names have _acme-challenge. prepended to them.
-Wildcard names use the same prefix but it replaces the *. prefix.
-So for example:
+Non-wildcard names have _acme-challenge.

-Cert Name Challenge Record
+Cert Name | Challenge Record |

-example.com _acme-challenge.example.com
+example.com | _acme-challenge.example.com |

-*.example.com _acme-challenge.example.com
+*.example.com | _acme-challenge.example.com |

-sub1.example.com _acme-challenge.sub1.example.com
+sub1.example.com | _acme-challenge.sub1.example.com |

-*.sub1.example.com _acme-challenge.sub1.example.com
+*.sub1.example.com | _acme-challenge.sub1.example.com |

-www.sub1.sub2.example.com _acme-challenge.www.sub1.sub2.example.com
+www.sub1.sub2.example.com | _acme-challenge.www.sub1.sub2.example.com |

 You may have noticed that a wildcard name and a non-wildcard for the same root domain have the same challenge record.
 That's not a mistake and the ACME server does actually expect to get two different values for the same TXT record.
 What it means for you though is that you only have one CNAME to create for both types of names.

 Where do you point the CNAMEs to?
 It doesn't really matter as long as the ACME server can query it from the Internet and Posh-ACME can create the necessary records there.
-Some choose to use the same _acme-challenge. prefix for clarity.
-Some use a different prefix because their provider doesn't allow names to start with a _ character.
-Some just point all of their CNAMEs to the exact same place.
-Examples:
+Some choose to use the same _acme-challenge.

-Challenge Record CNAME Target
+Challenge Record | CNAME Target |

-_acme-challenge.example.com _acme-challenge.example.net
+_acme-challenge.example.com | _acme-challenge.example.net |

-_acme-challenge.example.com acme.example.net
+_acme-challenge.example.com | acme.example.net |

-_acme-challenge.example.com _acme-challenge.validation.example.net
+_acme-challenge.example.com | _acme-challenge.validation.example.net |

-acme.example.net
+acme.example.net |

-_acme-challenge.example.com example.net
+_acme-challenge.example.com | example.net |

 Warning